danterolle/parrot-rpi-gen/README.md

-# pi-gen
+# ParrotOS Raspberry Pi image builder

-Tool used to create Raspberry Pi OS images.
-(Previously known as Raspbian).
+Tool used to create ParrotOS images for Raspberry Pi devices.

+This is a fork from https://github.com/RPi-Distro/pi-gen

+First of all, a big thank you to the Raspberry Pi OS team for creating and maintaining this tool.

+The main repositories were changed to those of ParrotOS and some micro changes were made so that a Parrot system could be built compatible with Raspberry Pi devices.
+Other changes will be made, including packages typically available on ParrotOS (x86_64).

 ## Dependencies